mfiloramo/LingoLinkSQL/README.md

 These project files were developed by me, Michael Filoramo, to showcase samples of past work I've done in the Angular/Node/Express/TSQL stack.

 ## Contributing
 Contributions are always welcome!
-If you'd like to contribute to any of the projects in this repository, please follow the steps listed in the respective project's README.
+If you'd like to contribute to any of the projects in this repository, please contact the project owner.

-## Acknowledgments
-- Angular for the web application framework.
-- Azure for SQL Server hosting services.